sphinx-doc/sphinx/Doc-3k/library/ctypes.rst

    This function returns the wide character string starting at memory address ``address`` as unicode string.
-If ``size`` is specified, it is used as the number of characters of the string, otherwise the string is assumed to be zero- terminated.
+If ``size`` is specified, it is used as the number of characters of the string, otherwise the string is assumed to be zero-terminated.

 .. _ctypes-data-types: